DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

     curl -f -X GET "http://localhost:8000/inference/logs/flush"
 ```

-We also provided an API endpoint where users were able to provide a feedback score (1.0 or 0.0 for our depression classifier), based on the inference UUID.
+We also provided an API endpoint where users were able to submit a feedback score (1.0 or 0.0 for our depression classifier), based on the inference UUID.
 Multiple requests with the same inference UUID appended the feedback to the `feedback DOUBLE[]` column.

 ## Deployment